CME211/notes/faq.md

 ### Recordings

 This course is offered in-person and so won't be recorded.
 We generally try to stick very close to the notes in the lectures so that anyone missing the lecture do not feel lost.

+### How to ask a question on Ed?

+As this is a programming class, you're bound to run into errors.
+Asking for help from your colleagues is one of the best ways to quickly tackle it, and move on.

+But we all know that everyone's super busy :( and so it'll be better if we don't 'waste' their time.

+So, we would recommend you to adhere to the following style while asking questions to your peers/Teaching Staff.

+- Search for similar question:

+  Often your question has already been asked by a different person.
+Please make sure to do an exhaustive search for similar question.
+If the question has indeed been asked, but doesn't address your issue, then add a follow-up question to the thread.

+- Title:

+  Keep your title very specific and to the point.

+  Bad:

+  - Help!!
+Code is not working
+  - Getting Runtime error :(

+  Good:

+  - why does $\frac{2}{3}$ giving $0$ istead of $0.66$ in python?
+  - I'm getting a segmentation fault while accessing the time list for function Time()

+- Body:

+  Briefly summarize your problem in words by giving the readers some context.
+Add code snippets/template if needed.
+Please avoid including your entire code.
+This could lead to Honor Code Violations and also, inadvertant addition of irrelevant details.

+- What have you tried?:

+  It's always good to let the readers know what workarounds you have already tried.
+Include the links of the sites where you found those workarounds (Maybe you implemented it wrong?)

+- Intermediate results:

+  Say you coded everything beautifully, but you initialized the variables incorrectly!
+This could lead to hours of debugging.
+It's better to put intermediate results in your post so that one can know how much of your code is working as expected.

+- Proofread:

+  This is often ignored in haste, but always proofread whatever you post.

+- Feedback:

+  If you've got an error, others will get it too!
+Always make sure to reply to posts to let others know whether the solution worked for you or not.